A parent’s guide to back-to-school tech for kids

 Tips

-2. Identify a resource that utilizes your child’s interests, such as art or sports.
+Identify a resource that uses your child’s interests, such as art or sports, to help them through a learning struggle.
 When a child feels confident in a skill, they are more willing to take on a new challenge.

-3. Keep the resources changing, as children will get bored with the same activities.
-(And check out Verizon’s new Welcome Unlimited plan to help cover the costs of more connected devices in one family.)
+Keep the resources changing, as children will get bored with the same activities.

 Finally, back-to-school tips for parents: Keeping kids safe online

-Now that you know how some at-home tech can help support your child, it’s also worth taking a closer look at the parental controls on those devices.
+Now that you know how some at-home tech can help support your child, it’s also worth taking a closer look at the parental controls on these devices.

 Smart speakers

-Consider changing up the wake word for smart devices.
-Consider connecting these devices to a family account, such as Amazon Kids for Alexa devices or Digital Wellbeing for Google smart speakers, which pull from a library of kid-appropriate content.
+Consider occasionally changing up the wake word for smart devices, so your child starts to understand there are limits to using it.
+Consider connecting these devices to a family account and using tools such as Amazon Kids for Alexa devices or Digital Wellbeing for Google smart speakers, which will pull from a library of kid-appropriate content.

 Tablets

-Tablets have parental control settings on the device.
-You can limit screen time for kids, or Wi-Fi access—for example, 3–3:30 PM on Tuesdays and Thursdays.
-You can also control whether they make in-app purchases.
-And kid-friendly tablets are designed with a child’s safety in mind.
+Tablets may have parental control settings on the devices themselves.
+You can limit screen time for kids, or Wi-Fi access—for example, you might allow access on Tuesdays and Thursdays, 3 – 3:30 PM.
+You can also control whether kids can make in-app purchases and are designed with a child’s safety in mind.

 VR and gaming

-Now that my youngest daughter is in middle school, she has learned how to vocalize her individualized needs to perform at her best.
-While not every circumstance will always fit her exact preference, she is aware of her strengths and how to utilize them.
-She still reaches out for support if she can’t solve the issues on her own, but we’ve walked this journey this far together, and I know we are in a great place for the future.
+Today, my youngest daughter has learned how to voice her individual needs to perform at her best.
+While not every circumstance will always fit her exact preference, she is aware of her strengths and how to use them.
+She still reaches out for support if she can’t solve issues on her own, but we’ve walked this journey this far together, and I know we are in a great place for the future.

 As a former classroom teacher turned educational technologist, Jaime Donally has inspired innovative teaching strategies to schools and organizations around the world.
 Driven by her passion for augmented and virtual reality in education, she supports learners and ed-tech companies to effectively implement immersive technology in the classroom.
 Donally is the founder of ARVRinEDU and Global Maker Day.